-Which is to suggest that there may be a fatal flaw in the whole enterprise of offering the sort of critique that Cilliers provides.
-A flaw I will undoubtedly fall victim to here, even as I attept to expose it.
+Which is to suggest there may be a fatal flaw in the whole enterprise of offering the sort of critique Cilliers provides.
+A flaw I will undoubtedly fall victim to here, even as I attempt to expose it.

 In my also not-so-humble opinion, there are a few things that help to define, or perhaps facilitate, great art.

 Art for art's sake is like a story about writing a story, or a poem about writing poetry, or a movie about making a movie.
 It's almost always going to suck, and if it doesn't, it's still going to suck in a way that makes it the "Urban Intellectual Fodder" Cilliers is complaining about.
 I believe great artists create timeless, transcendent art because they are trying to actually accomplish something other than create timeless, transcendent art.
 The more important this other purpose is to the artist, the more all-consuming, maybe the better the resulting art.
 However deeply felt, this purpose could be as banal as trying to put food on the table or impress a rival or work out a confusing relationship with one's cousin.
 It could be to fill a gigantic narcissistic hole within one's psyche.
 Or it could actually be in response to some larger context from which the artist springs to right a wrong or just make a damned point.

 In spite of the previous paragraph, great art is not about the artist but rather the consumer.
 Art about the artist is the equivalent of masturbation.
 Some people find that entertaining, and I suppose sometimes it can be done well, but ultimately, it's just lame.

 Three: humility, also known as editing.